Best Intelligent Document Processing (IDP) Software

 Does IDP require constant maintenance?

-While IDP isn't "set and forget" technology, modern systems require less maintenance than traditional template-based approaches.
-The primary maintenance activities include:
+While IDP (Intelligent Document Processing) isn't a "set and forget" technology, modern AI-powered systems require significantly less maintenance than traditional template-based OCR approaches.
+The nature of maintenance shifts from reactive template fixing to proactive system optimization and refinement.

 What should I look for in an IDP vendor's support offerings?